Havisteja/Crazy-Phoenix/README.md

 # Crazy-Phoenix
-Saiteja is a the best employee
+Saiteja is the best employee